GodsIMiJ1/dataops-terminal/README.md

 © 2025 GodsIMiJ AI Solutions.
 All Rights Reserved.

 This software is proprietary and confidential.
-Unauthorized use, reproduction, modification, or distribution is strictly prohibited without explicit written consent from DataOps Solutions.
+Unauthorized use, reproduction, modification, or distribution is strictly prohibited without explicit written consent from GodsIMiJ AI Solutions.

 You may:
 - View the code for evaluation or submission purposes only
 - Not distribute, sell, license, or modify any part of the codebase

-For commercial or extended usage, contact: legal@dataops.solutions
+For commercial or extended usage, contact: james@godsimij-ai-solutions.com

 ---